 We tend to look at a person’s eyes when we talk to them.
-Unfortunately, this area often gives away signs of ageing and gravity, such as droopy, sagging skin or bags under the eyes.
-Excess fatty deposits, wrinkles and hanging eyelids can make us look much older and more tired.
+Unfortunately, this area often gives signs of ageing with excess skin on your upper eyelids or fatty puffiness or deposits in your lower eyelids

-If any of these issues apply to you, you may be offered eyelid appearance rejuvenation using Blepharoplasty procedures.
+If any of these issues apply to you, Dr Gillett will discuss the Blepharoplasty procedures.

-People of ALL ages can suffer from these issues, as genetics, lifestyle, and sun damage significantly affects our appearance.
-We see lots of people in their twenties, thirties and forties opt for eyelid surgery, as it rejuvenates the facial area and has a noticeably improves appearance.
+People of ALL ages can suffer from these issues as genetics, lifestyle, and sun damage significantly affect our appearance.
+We see lots of people in their thirties and forties opt for eyelid surgery, as it restores the skin excess in the eye area.

-This procedure is one of the most commonly requested types of surgery to reduce the signs of premature ageing, correct drooping eyelids and eliminate “eye bags.”
+This procedure is one of the most commonly requested types of surgery to reduce the signs of premature ageing, corrects the excess skin on the upper eyelids and the fatty deposits in the lower eyelids.

 Upper eyelid surgery removes excess skin that has significantly stretched and is now creating multiple wrinkles or a “hooding” effect on the eyelash line.
 Muscle repair can be carried out at the same time if there is any droopiness beneath the lid.
 This is done through the same incision so there will be no further scarring to the skin.